 Last year, 30% of holiday shoppers in the US spent more than what they intended - they spent almost $8 billion on e-commerce on Cyber Monday alone.
-This year, the estimates for Cyber Monday are as high as $10 billion.
+This year, the estimates for Cyber Monday are as high as $10 billion (check out our infographic with more stats about the top 3 holiday season shopping days here).
 As the holiday season is approaching, advertisers around the world start preparing their campaigns for Q4.
 We sat down with our Sr. Customer Success Manager Dylan Douglas, who shares his best practices for a happy and successful holiday season.

 What Digital Marketing Trends Do You See This Holiday Season?

 More than ever, brands seem to have two main concerns: driving revenue and ‘making a splash’ with their media activations.